 Serving

-Make a batch for your picnics, potlucks, BBQs, a light lunch, or simply a summer side dish to enjoy at home!
+This classic macaroni salad is a perfect side dish for your picnics, potlucks, BBQs, light lunch, or summer side to enjoy at home!

-Chilling: You can serve this pasta salad immediately or chill in the fridge for at least an hour to let flavors further blend.
+Chilling: You can serve this pasta salad immediately or chill it in the fridge for at least an hour to let the flavors blend more.

 Storing